-- In A Dream Of Dawn, Nightmare Moon has overthrown Celestia, shattered the Elements of Harmony and rules Equestria with an iron hoof.
+- In A Dream of Dawn, Nightmare Moon has overthrown Celestia, shattered the Elements of Harmony and rules Equestria with an iron hoof.
 Her reign lasts about five minutes after Discord returns.

-- Between Minds: What's worse than a Combine battalion irrevocably capturing the hero?
+- Between Minds: What's worse than a Combine battalion capturing the hero?
 A Xenian water monster, of course!

 - In Shadows of Giants, an Oodako stalks a giant squid, only to be caught and eaten by Godzilla.